-The saurians have evolved into the most advanced reptilian form on the planet.
+The saurians have a primitive reptilian humanoid races common throughout much of Ithria, especially in the south.
 Saurians have an appearance similar to a bipedal reptile.
-They are broad shouldered and have a long, thick triangular tail.
-Their upper body is as powerfully built as their legs.
-The cranial structure of an saurian is broad and flat with widely separated eyes and an extended jaw.
-Saurians are covered with a thick scaly hide that varies in color from pale green to a mottled gray.
-Rare specimens have been brown and even black.
+They have a lizard like snout which is broad and flat.
+They have widely separated eyes.
+Saurians are covered with a thick scaly hide that varies in color depending on the type of saurian.
 This scaled hide is shed once per year.
-They have a forked tongue which aids their sense of smell.
-The height of a saurian is typically 1.8 to 2.3 meters and the weight is typically 100-150 kilograms.
+They have a long, thick triangular tail and a forked tongue which aids their sense of smell.
+The height of a saurian is typically 2 meters and the weight is typically 100-150 kilograms.
 Saurians have a tendency to walk and fight slightly hunched over, with the tail balancing out their upper body.
 The size and weight of a saurian varies depending on their subrace (see below).
 Saurians live to be 120 years old.

 Saurians are very comfortable in the water.
 They are are excellent swimmers and, by using their powerful tales for propulsion, can swim as fast as a man can run.
 Saurians can also hold their breath underwater three times as long as the average human.